 - The ABS's quarterly data on engineering construction and building activity is measured on a value of work done basis, compared to the GSP data.
 GSP data reflects the total gross value added to GSP by the industry, which includes wages paid to employees and value of construction work done.
 The engineering construction survey data excludes the cost of land, and repair and maintenance activities as well as the value of any transfers of existing assets.

 - The ABS building activity survey is compiled using building approval details and returns collected from builders and other individuals and organisations engaged in building activity.
 The estimates represent all approved public and private sector residential building jobs valued at $10,000 or more and non-residential building jobs valued at $50,000 or more.
-The statistics relate to building activity so construction activity not defined as building such as the construction of roads, bridges, railways and earthworks are found in other ABS publications.
+The statistics relate to building activity, so construction activity not defined as building such as the construction of roads, bridges, railways and earthworks are found in other ABS publications.

 - The ABS's building approvals survey is also used as a leading indicator to determine the trend of construction-related activity, which measures the number and value of building work approved for residential and non-residential buildings.
 This survey measures the number and value of building work approved for residential and non-residential buildings, including all approved residential buildings valued at $10,000 or more and all approved non-residential buildings valued at $50,000 or more.